vivaria/edisonrul.ing/docs/source/cards/n/nanobreaker.md

 ### Card Rulings

-●This card’s effect is a Trigger Effect that starts a chain.
+*   This card’s effect is a Trigger Effect that starts a chain.